davidlinke/squadformer/README.md

 - Improve dragging and dropping so new groups can be formed and if no one is in a group any longer, it is removed
 - Allow for resetting of past group combinations history
 - Allow for editing of peoples names
-- Add favicon
 - Maybe adding accounts/logins, though I like the simplicity of it working without it.
 - Add concept of multiple squad management rather than separate links for each squad (i.e. for a teacher with multiple classrooms, if they don't want to individually bookmark each classroom)
-- 404 page customization
-- Investigate ways to make group randomization algorithm more efficient
+- Investigate ways to make group randomization algorithm more efficient / allow for fuzzier logic to reduce members of a group from being grouped together as much
 - Remove old data from the database automatically after a period of inactivity